Visual Arts and Outdoors

 Or, grab lunch at The Wooden Chair, a breakfast and lunch spot in downtown Stevens Point known for its specialty sandwiches and décor that includes antique wooden chairs.

-See the 10 downtown murals that tell the stories of the area’s iconic figures, hometown citizens, and historical events.
+See the downtown murals that tell the stories of the area’s iconic figures, hometown citizens, and historical events.
+Be sure to take a picture with the #GrabTheGlass mural, which celebrates the Stevens Point Brewery's 160th Anniversary.

 And while you’re at it …